SUMMARY OF PROGRAM REQUIREMENTS

 for examples of the topics and types of projects supported.
 Proposals focused on basic science topics without clear relevance to USAID development objectives

 are strongly discouraged.
 In addition, no health-related research will be supported under PEER Science.
-Researchers working on health-related topics may wish to explore opportunities offered by the recently announced PEER Health
+Researchers working on health-related topics may wish to explore opportunities offered by the PEER Health

 .
 Additionally, PEER Science invites proposals from applicants in the following specific countries or working on the following topical areas for which USAID missions or offices have allocated resources to foster science and development goals:

-- Biodiversity Conservation and Clean Energy in the Philippines: PEER Science is seeking to support projects in the Philippines within two sectors: 1) Biodiversity Conservation and/or Management and 2) Clean Energy Production, focusing on electrification of island and/or remote areas.
+- Biodiversity Conservation in the Philippines: PEER Science is seeking to support on biodiversity conservation and/or management.
 Biodiversity projects must have an explicit biodiversity objective; respond to identified threats to biodiversity; monitor indicators for biodiversity conservation; and site-based programs must positively impact biologically significant areas.
-Clean Energy projects should focus on sustainable, low-carbon energy sources for electrification of islands and/or remote areas.
 Proposals are encouraged to support the development objectives of USAID/Philippines.
-The Office of Energy, Environment and Climate Change is currently supporting many biodiversity and clean energy programs within the Philippines and applicants are encouraged to look for opportunities to partner or collaborate with ongoing programs.
-For information on USAID/Philippines objectives and programs visit: http://philippines.usaid.gov/).
+The Office of Environment, Energy and Climate Change is currently supporting several biodiversity conservation programs within the Philippines and applicants are encouraged to look for opportunities to partner or collaborate with ongoing programs.
+For information on the development objectives and biodiversity conservation programs of USAID/Philippines, please visit: http://www.usaid.gov/philippines).

 - Maldives Climate Change Adaptation (Eligible Countries: all PEER Science-eligible countries and the Maldives): PEER Science is seeking to support research projects that focus on climate change adaptation in the Maldives.
 Research projects should support increased resilience of people, places, and/or livelihoods to climate change impacts in the Maldives, and should be consistent with the strategic development objective of USAID/Sri Lanka in the Maldives.
 USAID is committed to providing assistance to the Maldives to adapt to the negative impacts of climate change.
 The Maldives is comprised of more than 1,000 small islands, with an average elevation of only 1.5 m above sea level.
 This unique geography means the country is particularly vulnerable to a range of climate-related impacts including rising sea levels, droughts, extreme rainfall, damaging winds, and elevated water and air temperatures.
 High population density, rapid population growth, and dependence on climate-sensitive industries such as fisheries and tourism add to the country’s vulnerability.
 USAID/Sri Lanka will provide assistance to selected islands in the Maldives with the goal of developing a robust “climate-resilient islands” model that may be replicated both in the Maldives and other Small Island Developing States (SIDS).
 The program will support the sustainable management, conservation, and restoration of island ecosystems, and foster diversified, climate-smart livelihoods.
 Illustrative examples include building capacity for the sustainable management of agricultural and marine resources; building capacity for environmental monitoring; piloting ecosystem-based approaches to island restoration; improving water security through integrated water resources management; improving disaster preparedness; and building capacity for sustainable marine-based livelihoods.